msteenhagen/solo/_posts/2012-06-15-enquiry-oxford.md

     name: Maarten Steenhagen
     url: http://msteenhagen.github.io
 paper: Researching the self
-where: Art as a Mode of Enquiry, Oxford
+where: Art as a Mode of Enquiry
 city: Oxford
 <!-- time: -->
 <!-- link:  -->